Pasqual Maragall's snapshots: When photography can be the only memory

 The exhibition 'The Capture of Time' opens next Friday, September 12, at the Toni Catany CIF in Llucmajor.

-"Maragall's diagnosis coincided with the appearance of the first camera phones and that was quite a discovery for him, having this tool so accessible that at that time allowed him to capture moments and freeze certain instants, which at that time had become something almost transcendental of the transcendental that is everyday," explains Teresa Sala, one of the curators of the exhibition along with Antoni Garau, director of the Toni Catany International Photography Center.
-"The idea is, above all, to underline the idea of the power of human memories, as since Greek myths, memory has also played a key role in the development of art and science: Mnemosyne, the personification of memory, was the mother of the nine muses.
-And I believe this is also the central axis: memory as science," he adds.
+"Maragall's diagnosis coincided with the appearance of the first camera phones, and it was quite a discovery for him—having this tool so accessible that, at the time, allowed him to capture and freeze certain moments, which had become almost transcendental for him.
+So, these images reflect that."
+Teresa Sala, one of the exhibition's curators, along with Antoni Garau, director of the CIF Toni Catany.
+"The idea is, above all, to underline the power of human memories, just as, since Greek myths, memory has also played a key role in the development of art and science: Mnemosyne, the personification of memory, was the mother of the nine muses.
+And I think this is also the central theme: memory as science," she adds.

 Record identity